Introducing... The Beatles

 Introducing...
 The Beatles is the first studio album released by the English rock band the Beatles in the United States.
 Originally scheduled for a July 1963 release, the LP came out on 10 January 1964, on Vee-Jay Records, ten days before Capitol's Meet the Beatles!
 The latter album, however, entered the U.S. album chart one week before the former.
 Consequently, when Meet The Beatles! peaked at for eleven consecutive weeks, Introducing...The Beatles stalled at where it remained for nine consecutive weeks.
-It was the subject of much legal wrangling, but ultimately, Vee-Jay was permitted to sell the album until late 1964, by which time it had sold more than 1.3 million copies.
+It was the subject of much legal dispute, but ultimately, Vee-Jay was permitted to sell the album until late 1964, by which time it had sold more than 1.3 million copies.
 On 24 July 2014 the album was certified gold and platinum by the RIAA.